22 Apr 2021 HYN Himalayan Yoga Academy

 Major seven chakras

-The chakra system refers to the energy centers we have in our bodies.
+The energy center system refers to the energy centers we have in our bodies.
 There are seven major chakras, each in a specific location along your spine.
 Locating and analyzing the chakras can help in healing old emotional and physical wounds.
-Here is a look at the location of the 7 chakras in our body and their functions:
+Here is a look at the location of the 7 energy center in our body and their functions:

 1. Mooladhaara (Root) chakra